 - UMKC TOEFL electronic code: 6872

 - IELTS Scores: A minimum score of 6.0 is required for graduate level study at UMKC.

 Kansas City, MO 64110

 *Applicants who have earned a Master of Arts, Master of Science or a professional degree from a U.S.-accredited institution, or applicants who are currently participating in a graduate medical residency or fellowship and have passed USMLE Step II – Clinical Skills, are not required to submit a TOEFL or IELTS score.

-Interviews for the Bioinformatics Co-discipline may be deemed by the admissions committee on an individual basis.
-The interview may take place in person or as a phone conference with the admissions committee and may be waived if the primary discipline does not require an interview or if the committee sees fit.
-If you would like to meet with a faculty advisor prior to applying for the Bioinformatics Co-discipline, please contact Jennifer Tufts at 816-235-1184 or email@example.com to schedule an appointment.
+If you would like to meet with a faculty advisor prior to applying for the Bioinformatics Co-discipline, please contact Jennifer Tufts at 816-235-1184 or firstname.lastname@example.org to schedule an appointment.